supercrafter333/theRankShop/README.md

 **A simple and user-friendly rank shop plugin with extension support and multi-language-system.**

+### Information for temporary ranks
+Some rank/group plugins have problems with temporary ranks!
+But these issues are not always bugs from theRankShop.
+You can open an issue in theRankShop's github-repository, but please don't be surprised if it closes.

 ### Features
 - simple and user-friendly
 - temporary ranks